WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-10-19-running-php-unit-tests-on-windows-using-appveyor-and-chocolatey.markdown

 Once again we wrap the result of that operation in brackets so it is presented to `cinst` as a `$var`.
 Now we can do the actual installation with `cinst`.
 Running `cinst` with `-y` will confirm all prompts, the second argument `php` is the package we want to install, and `--version` uses the version we determent with the previous commands.
 All of that combined will install the latest PHP `7.0` version we'll run our tests against.

+Beyond that it is all fairly simple, we enable a few extensions, downloaded composer, install dependencies, and show them (useful for debugging dependencies issues).
+An interesting note here is that `appveyor-retry` will retry the command is prepends when it fails.

 ## Running your tests